mirahush/graduation/Techdebts.md

       - [X] return mapped enum in whatIsOnTheLeftOf
     - [X] Use mapper in whatIsOnTheRightOf method
       - [X] return mapped enum in whatIsOnTheLeftOf
+    - [X] Move whatIsOnTheLeftOf and whatIsOnTheRightOf to Direction class

 ### Done
 - [X] Add a test for HelloWorld class.